notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 lastmod: 2021-03-20
 layout: post
 title: Running your own services on your SOHO router for the greater good
-description: Recently, I've been wanting to run a PiHole server for ad-blocking in my home network, but I didn't want to set up a machine exclusively for it....
+description: Recently, I've been wanting to run a PiHole server for ad-blocking in my home network, but I didn't want to set up a machine exclusively for it...
 author: kmhn
 toc: true
+tags:
+- hardware
+- networking
 ---
 Recently, I've been wanting to run a [PiHole](https://pi-hole.net) server for ad-blocking in my home network, but I didn't want to set up a machine exclusively for it.
 So, I thought I could reuse a Raspberry Pi 4 that is running [OctoPrint](https://octoprint.org) for a PiHole setup.
 This worked fine for the most part, but I wasn't fan of the setup for a couple of reasons: